Protecting Pelvic Floor Health After a HysterectomyPericoach2019-07-25T15:06:28+00:00

-Women are at an increased risk for prolapse after a hysterectomy.
-A basic understanding of pelvic anatomy helps explain why: The organs inside your pelvis are attached to the pelvic wall by tissues and ligaments.
-When the cervix and uterus are detached and removed from the vagina during a hysterectomy, for example, the surgeon must then reattach the vagina to ligaments in the pelvis, which can leave it less “secure” and vulnerable to prolapse.
+To understand why prolapses happen it helps to know a bit about pelvic anatomy: The organs inside your pelvis are attached to the pelvic wall by ligaments, muscles, and tissues.
+When the cervix and uterus are detached from the vagina and removed from the body during a hysterectomy, the surgeon must then reattach the vagina to ligaments in the pelvis.
+This can leave it less secure and vulnerable to prolapse.

-Cystocele, which occurs when the supportive tissue between the bladder and vaginal wall becomes weakened, allowing the bladder to bulge into the vagina.
+Cystocele: This is when the supportive tissue between the bladder and vaginal wall becomes weakened, allowing the bladder to bulge into the vagina.

-Rectocele, which occurs when the tissue that separates the rectum from the vagina weakens, creating a bulge against the back wall of the vagina.
+Rectocele: This is when the tissue that separates the rectum from the vagina weakens, creating a bulge against the back wall of the vagina.